-Jesus is thus teaching some great truths relative to the church which he would presently establish (Matt.
+Jesus is thus teaching some great truths relative to the church that he would presently establish (Matt.
 16:18).

-Second, the exceeding great value of the kingdom is seen in that it is compared to both a treasure and a pearl of great price.
+In these two parables, Christ is comparing the exceeding great value of the kingdom to a treasure and a pearl of great value.

 How very tragic it is that so many utterly disdain the kingdom, claiming that it bears no relationship to the matter of redemption.

-The kingdom is a treasure because affords an environment wherein one may find peace with God and with himself.
+Another great value of the kingdom is that it provides an environment wherein we may find peace with God and peace with ourselves.

 Note this word of consolation from Paul: